-That the Outstanding Business List be amended accordingly.
-CARRIED
+On a motion, he Outstanding Business List was amended accordingly.

 11.2 Moratorium on Wind Turbines

 Councillor Johnson inquired as to the status of the recommendation from the Agricultural and Rural Affairs Advisory Committee regarding the issue of wind turbines, which was forwarded to them from the General Issues Committee.
 The City Manager responded that he would look into this matter and respond back to Councillor Johnson.